flofriday/Resize-Tool/README.md

 # Resize Tool
-A very simple too to resize multiple images
+A very simple tool to resize multiple images
 ![Screenshot](screenshot.png)

 ## Try it